 Planning Access and Workflow

-When it comes to planning access, here are some key points to keep in mind:
+Some key points to keep in mind:

-- Access is given to groups, not individuals
+- Access is given to groups, not individuals (though a group can contain only one person).

 Therefore, the best approach to take towards configuring access settings is a "top-down" one.
 Start with more generalized permissions, and then get more specific as you get closer to the content.
-For example, a site might allow access to a group of twenty users, a directory within the site might allow access to a group of ten, a page within the directory a group of five, and so forth.
+For example, a site might allow access to a group of twenty users, a folder within the site might allow access to a group of ten, a page within the folder a group of five, and so forth.

 From here, you can then make groups that match up with the file structure (an "English" group, a "Science" group, etc.).
 You can then decide who should be in which group based on which folders they need to access.